NetworkVerification/Timepiece/artifact-readme.md

 the stages of the build.

 We include the `INTERNET2.angler.json` file that we generated in the repository to save build time.
-This file is used to test Internet2.
+This file is used to test Internet2 and is quite large (~1GB).
-It is quite large (~1GB) and copied to the Docker image during the build, which will add a few seconds to the build time.
-We also provide the infrastructure to regenerate this file from the Internet2 network configurations if so desired in the `angler` directory.
+We provide the infrastructure to regenerate this file from the Internet2 network configurations (if so desired) in the `angler` directory.

 ### Step 2.
 Run the benchmarks: `make bench`

 Now run `make bench` to run the benchmarks.
-This will use the defaults defined in the Makefile for running the benchmarks, which give each benchmark only a minute to run before timing out (controlled by the TIMEOUT variable).
+This will use the defaults defined in the Makefile for running the benchmarks, which give each benchmark _only a minute to run_ before timing out (controlled by the `TIMEOUT` variable).
 As such, many of the larger benchmarks will time out sooner than our reported results in the paper.
-Nonetheless, this should test that everything is working as intended.
+Nonetheless, this should test that everything can run as intended.

-`make bench` will run each fattree policy benchmark modularly and monolithically, from a fattree of k=4 pods to k=40 pods (controlled by the MINSIZE and MAXSIZE variables).
+`make bench` will run each fattree policy benchmark modularly and monolithically, from a fattree of k=4 pods to k=40 pods (controlled by the `MINSIZE` and `MAXSIZE` variables).
-The policies run are controlled by the POLICIES variable.
+The policies run are controlled by the `POLICIES` variable.
 Output is captured by the Python script [`run_all.py`](./run_all.py), which buffers it to the screen: you may therefore have to wait some time before any output appears.
-By default, each benchmark runs once (controlled by the NTRIALS variable)
+By default, each benchmark runs once (controlled by the `NTRIALS` variable): you can automatically instruct `run_all.py` to take the minimum of multiple trials (to reduce the impact of noise) by increasing `NTRIALS`.

 The output of each benchmark should be a report of the time taken to verify each benchmark.
 For the fattree benchmarks, we expect all benchmarks to either pass